FAST & FREE SHIPPING

 • Place the plant in the new growing medium and adjust environmental factors like light and humidity as needed.

-Plants that adapt well to extreme repotting:
+Plants that adapt well to extreme repotting: Monstera Deliciosa, Dracaena, Pothos, Rubber Plant, Succulents.

-Radical Changes in Environment
+3. Radical Changes in Environment

 • How It Works: For example, moving a plant to a brighter spot or using grow lights may help if it’s not getting enough light.
-Conversely, reducing light and humidity could benefit plants that are receiving too much.
+Conversely, reducing light and humidity could benefit plants receiving too much.

 • Steps: